 The 2023 Field School in Archaeological Science will take place in Tel Shimron.
 The instructors and fields of expertise are:

 Prof. em.
 Steve Weiner, mineralogical analyses, site formation processes, diagenesis

 Applications for the Field School in Archaeological Science are accepted, on a competitive basis, from third year undergraduates, Masters and PhD students.
 Applications should include one paragraph explaining why the student is interested in participating in this course, a CV, an academic transcript including grades, and the names and contact information of two references who can vouch for the candidate’s qualifications.

-Students interested in participating should send an application, no later than March 1st, to Prof Boaretto at the Weizmann Institute.
+Students interested in participating should send an application to Prof. Boaretto at the Weizmann Institute.